project-akri/akri-on-krustlet/demo-krustlet.md

 # Krustlet using Akri devices demo
 This is a demo to showcase the usage of Akri discovered devices by a WebAssembly application running on Krustlet.

-The architecture we are achieving at the end is shown below, a local running Akri Agent will communicate with Krustlet device plugin and allow the creation of the resources discovered by the Wasi Discovery Handler.
+The architecture we are achieving at the end is shown below, a local running Akri Agent will communicate with Krustlet device plugin manager and allow the creation of the resources discovered by the Wasi Discovery Handler.

 <img src="./KrustletUsingAkriDevicesDesign.png" alt="Krustlet integration architecture" style="padding-bottom: 10px padding-top: 10px;
 margin-right: auto; display: block; margin-left: auto;"/>

 ## Start your kubernetes cluster

-For this demo we are using microk8s, but feel free to use any of your choice, Krustlet has documentation for most of them [here](https://github.com/deislabs/krustlet/tree/main/docs/howto).
+For this demo we are using MicroK8s, but feel free to use any of your choice, Krustlet has documentation for most of them [here](https://github.com/deislabs/krustlet/tree/main/docs/howto).

 ## Start your Krustlet node